dab2020/IGSCE-Olevel-Excercises/Visual Basic/04. Variables Excercise/Q no. 09/readme.md

 # Explaination
-Firstly I declaring and classifying some variables
+Firstly I started by declaring and classifying some variables
 ```
  Dim pay, wage, time As Integer
         Dim Name, wage1 As String